Commercial Leases – Overview of Common Terms Covered by a Lease Agreement

 - Finally, the landlord can usually insist that alterations are removed and put back at the end of the lease.
 The law around consent for alterations is complicated and you should get specialist legal advice.

-Notice Period and Break Clause: Leases can include rights to “break” (terminate) them before the term has ended, under certain conditions.
-Either the landlord or tenant must give written notice of their intention to trigger any break clause.
-If the landlord has a right to break early this creates uncertainty for your business and your staff.
+Notice Period and Break Clause: Leases can include rights to “break” (end) them before the term has finished, under certain conditions.
+Either the landlord or tenant must give written notice of triggering any break clause.
+If the landlord has a right to break early this creates uncertainty for your business and your project and staff.
 Not every commercial lease has a break clause so you or you advisors should check this.
 See our How To Guide “Lease length, break clauses and rent reviews” for more details.

 Service charges: Will you be liable for additional charges such as the maintenance of any shared spaces or grounds around the premises?
 Service charges may also include: